Arria NLG and BNY Mellon Collaborate to Transform Data into Analytics through Natural Language Technology

 About Arria NLG

 Arria NLG is the global leader in the field of Natural Language Generation (NLG), a form of artificial intelligence, specializing in extracting insights from complex data sources and communicating that information in natural language (i.e. as if written or spoken by a human).
-To see the value of NLG in Investment Performance Analytics watch this video.
+Arria's API architecture enables seamless integration with any BI, RPA or VOICE platform.

 lynsee.manna@arria.com